Ritomo Miyata added to his win tally at Sportsland SUGO, while Toshiki Oyu claimed his first victory of the 2019 Japanese F3 Championship.

 Oyu Claims Maiden Win of 2019 at SUGO

-For the second race at Sportsland SUGO, Rimoto Miyata started on pole position.
+For the second race at Sportsland SUGO, Ritomo Miyata started on pole position.
 However, he bogged down on the race start and lost the lead to Toshiki Oyu.

-Behind them them, Miyata’s team-mate Kazuko Kokata also got a slow start.
+Behind them them, Miyata’s team-mate Kazuko Kotaka also got a slow start.
 As a result, he dropped to fifth behind Sacha Fenestraz and Enaam Ahmed.

 On Lap 2, Ameya Vaidyanathan lunged down the inside of Shunsuke Kohno at Turn 1 for eighth place.
 However, the Indian driver missed the apex and stayed behind.